kinvolk/service-mesh-benchmark/README.md

 the kubernetes configuration of the correct cluster.

 You're now set up to start a benchmark.
-You may specify the number of apps in the cluster, the benchmark run time, and the requests per second via the command line.
+You may specify the number of apps in the cluster, the benchmark run time, the requests per second, and the number of parallel connections / threads used by the benchmark load generator via the command line.

-The following example starts a linkerd benchmark running 5 minutes, with 10 apps and a constant request rate of 100RPS:
+The following example starts a linkerd benchmark running 5 minutes, with 10 apps a constant request rate of 100RPS, using 8 load generator threads:
-* `scripts/linkerd/benchmark.sh 10 5m 100`
+* `scripts/linkerd/benchmark.sh 10 5m 100 8`

 If you want to run a full series of benchmarks for linkerd, istio stock, istio tuned, and bare, simply issue:
-* `scripts/linkerd/benchark-multi.sh 10 5m 100`
+* `scripts/linkerd/benchark-multi.sh 10 5m 100 8`

 Please note that you must always use scripts from the directory of your respective cluster service mesh.
 If your cluster currently has istio installed,